Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Expected value of a random variable

-Type three: a random variable $Z = g_1(X)$ is a function of the random variable $X$.
-Here, $g_1(X)$ is known.
-According to the type of the random variable $X$, the expected value of $Z$ can be expressed as~\cite{Leon2017Probability}:
+Type three: Let $Z = g_1(X)$ be a random variable as a function of the random variable $X$, where $g_1(X)$ is known.
+Depending on the type of $X$, the expected value of $Z$ can be expressed as~\cite{Leon2017Probability}:

 or